Hasan-aga/useful-dicom-scripts/readme.md

-## DICOM Tag Modifier Script
+# Useful Dicom Scripts

-This script allows you to update the value of a specified DICOM tag across all DICOM files in a given directory.
-It's designed to be run as a standalone script or be imported as a module in other Python scripts.
+This repository contains scripts to manipulate DICOM files by updating specific tags or creating new studies from existing ones.
+These scripts are designed to be modular, allowing usage as standalone applications or imported as modules in other Python projects.

-### Installation
+## Installation
 Clone this repo and add it to your terminal's `$PATH` variable, example (.zshrc)
 ```
 export PATH=$PATH:/home/hasan/work/useful-scripts/src
 ```
+## DICOM Tag Modifier Script

+This script allows you to update the value of a specified DICOM tag across all DICOM files in a given directory.
+It's designed to be run as a standalone script or be imported as a module in other Python scripts.

 ### Usage